 To have the performance of your site be limited by PHP Workers is not ideal.
-When your traffic surges and start to run out of workers, the first thing to notice is that requests start queueing.
+When your traffic surges and you start to run out of workers, the first thing to notice is that requests start queueing.
 This means your pages will be delivered with delayed responses.
 The first thing to notice when that happens is a higher time to first byte (TTFB).

 But it gets worse.
 If the queue continues to grow, caused by even more traffic, you’ll run into even more issues.
 Once traffic is just getting too high, that’s when you run into real problems.
 To the point where pages stop responding at all.
 Ultimately resulting in your site going down.

 What are Servebolt’s limits?

 Where our competitors are limiting their PHP workers – at best for their most expensive plans – to 16 PHP workers, we already provide more than that (unlimited) for our entry-level Pro plans, which start at $99 a month.
 Having enough processing capacity for PHP or CPU should never be a bottleneck for a website or e-commerce store.
 That’s why we have unlimited PHP workers and enough CPU policies.

 All our plans scale as you’d expect a scalable platform to do.
 Learn more about how to calculate how much traffic your site can handle.

 But what about PHP memory limit & RAM?

 Every single PHP process has access to the maximum amount available as set as the PHP memory limit on your Bolt.
 And you can upgrade it to 1GB if necessary, but that’s rarely needed on our Bolts.
 This means you never run out of PHP worker limits, but you may be limited by PHP memory limits.